lorisleitner/schrott-id/README.md

 ### Creating a new implementation

 Implementations in other languages are very welcome.
-Create a new folder for your implementation and create a pull request.
+Create a new folder for your implementation and submit a pull request.
 Use `test/control.txt` to verify your implementation. `C#` is the reference implementation.

 ---